IIIF/api/source/extension/georef/index.md

 `[@BERT]` finish this section!
 `[@BRYAN]` do you think including examples of different possible IIIF and SVG selectors is a good idea?
+`[@BRYAN] suggests` I do not think having all the examples in here is a good idea.
+We can say "there's too much variance to give examples of everything here.
+For more examples, see 'The IIIF Georeferencing Guide'.
+For more examples, see Implementation notes below for links.
+See these from our /examples space.
+Something like that, but then we need to have a thing that lists examples."

-Example of a Georeference Annotation with a ImageService `target`:
+Example of a Georeference Annotation with an ImageService `target`:

 {% include api/code_header.html %}
 ```json-doc